vdukhovni/ml-kem-certificates/draft-ietf-lamps-kyber-certificates.md

 # Private Key Format

-In short, an ML-KEM private key is encoded by storing its 64-octet seed in the privateKey field as follows.
+In short, an ML-KEM private key is encoded by storing either the expanded key or the 64-octet seed, or both in the privateKey field as follows.

-{{FIPS203}} specifies two formats for an ML-KEM private key: a 64-octet seed and an (expanded) private key, which is referred to as the decapsulation key.
-The expanded private key (and public key) is computed from the seed using `ML-KEM.KeyGen_internal(d,z)` (algorithm 16) using the first 32 octets as *d* and the remaining 32 octets as *z*.
+{{FIPS203}} specifies the format of ML-KEM private keys, or in KEM-specific terms, ML-KEM decapsulation keys.
+The private and public keys are generated in `ML-KEM.KeyGen` (algorithm 19) from a 64-octet random seed, with the aid of an underlying deterministic `ML-KEM.KeyGen_internal(d,z)` (algorithm 16).
+The first 32 bytes of the seed form the *d* value and and the remaining 32 octets the *z*.

-A keypair is generated by sampling 64 octets uniformly at random for the seed (private key)  from a cryptographically secure pseudorandom number generator (CSPRNGs).
-The public key can then be computed using `ML-KEM.KeyGen_internal(d,z)` as described earlier.
+The seed is generated by sampling 64 octets uniformly at random from a cryptographically secure pseudorandom number generator (CSPRNGs).
+The decapsulation (private) key and encapsulation (public) key are then computed using `ML-KEM.KeyGen_internal(d,z)` as noted above.

 "Asymmetric Key Packages" {{!RFC5958}} describes how to encode a private key in a structure that both identifies which algorithm the private key